 He feuded with Mr. Perfect and Bryan “Crush” Adams on TV, but what most people remember is Doink pranking other wrestlers during their matches.
 Borne worked the gimmick as both a heel and babyface and during the difficult time in the early 1990s WWE, Borne was a qualified success.

 “Qualified” because Borne was a mess behind the scenes.
-By his own admission, he had substance abuse issues and was fired from the WWE for drug use.
+By his own admission, he had substance abuse issues and was fired from the WWE for substance abuse.
 Borne maintained that personal heat with Bam Bam Bigelow got him fired after Bigelow saw him smoking pot in the hallway of a hotel and “snitched” to management.

 Both men are gone now, so it’s impossible to know whether this account is accurate.
 After Borne’s departure, Doink the Clown was played variously by Steve Keirn, Ray Apollo, and Dusty Wolfe.

-Borne played a version of the character in Memphis-based USWA and in ECW, where the fans did not accept the character.
+Borne would later play a version of the character in Memphis-based USWA and in ECW, where the fans did not accept the character.

 During an angle with Shane Douglas, where Douglas berated Borne for allowing himself to be turned into a kiddie character like Doink, Borne changed his gimmick to “Borne Again.”
-But Borne didn’t last long in ECW — and again, as with the rest of his career — the promotion took off without him.
+But Borne didn’t last long in ECW.

 Perhaps the wrestler most like Matt Borne in that regard was The Great Kabuki, who appeared in World Class, Mid-Atlantic, and Georgia as a main eventer right before those territories really took off.